divonlan/genozip/docs/genocat.rst

 **Analysis options**

 .. option:: --list-chroms.
-(VCF SAM BAM FASTA GVF 23andMe) List the names of the chromosomes (or contigs) included in the file.
+(VCF SAM BAM FASTA GVF 23andMe) List the names of the chromosomes (or contigs) included in the file. case.
+Altnernative option names: show-chroms, show-contigs, list-contigs.

           |

 .. option:: --show-sex.
 (SAM BAM) Determine whether a SAM/BAM is a Male or a Female.
 See "Sex assignment" use case.
+Altnernative option name: --sex.

           |

 .. option:: --show-coverage[=all].
 (SAM BAM) Shows the coverage and depth of each contig.
 Without =all it shows only contigs that are chromosomes and groups the other contigs under "Other contigs".
 See "Coverage and Depth" use case.
+Altnernative option name: --converage.

           |